Chukotka Autonomous Okrug

 Chukotka is primarily populated by ethnic Russians, Chukchi, and other indigenous peoples.
 It is the only autonomous okrug in Russia that is not included in, or subordinate to, another federal subject, having separated from Magadan Oblast in 1992.
 It is home to Lake Elgygytgyn, an impact crater lake, and Anyuyskiy, an extinct volcano.
-The village of Uelen is the easternmost settlement in Russia and the closest substantial settlement to the United States (Alaska).
+The village of Uelen is the easternmost settlement in Asia and the closest substantial settlement in Russia to the United States (Alaska).

 The autonomous okrug covers an area of over 737700 km2, and is the seventh-largest federal subject in Russia.
 However, it has a population of only 50,526.
 Chukotka is the second-least-populated federal subject, and the least densely populated federal subject in Russia.
 The region is the northeasternmost region of Russia, and since the sale of Alaska in 1867, it has been the only part of Russia lying partially in the Western Hemisphere.